sybozz/wp-admin-mailer/readme.md

 ## Background

-This plugin is developed for an assignment of a job interview selection.
+This plugin is developed for an assignment as part of our interview process.

 ## Install